purva-n/IllumioAssessment/README.md

 ### Input files
 - The program requires atleast two input files.
 PredefineWordsTextFile, InputFile.
 - At this time the project supports only .txt files, where inputs and words are separated on new lines.
-- Place the input files in the `src\resources\input` folder under the `IllumioAssessment` root folder.
+- Place the input files in the `src/resources/input` folder under the `IllumioAssessment` root folder.

 ## Usage